Study of atmospheres in the solar system, from stellar occultation or planetary transit

 The discovery of Venus' atmosphere is traditionally attributed to Mikhail Lomonossov, who observed the Venus transit of 6 June 1761 from St Petersburg Observatory \cite{mar05}.
 The credit of this original discovery by Lomonossov is debated, though \cite{lin69,pas11,pas12,tan12}.
 However, Lomonossov's basic interpretation was correct, that is, the luminous ring appearing along Venus' limb as the planet emerges from the apparent solar disk is caused by atmospheric refraction.

-This effect should not be confused with the extension of Venus' crescent near inferior conjunction, caused by the back-scattering of light by hazes, another evidence that Venus does possess an atmosphere.
-This point is discussed in the next subsection, and we will see that back-scattering plays a negligible role during Venus transits, when compared to refraction.
+This effect should not be confused with the extension of Venus' crescent near inferior conjunction, caused by the quasi forward-scattering of light by hazes, another evidence that Venus does possess an atmosphere.
+This point is discussed in the next subsection, and we will see that forward-scattering plays a negligible role during Venus transits, when compared to refraction.

 The Lomonossov effect is visualized by calculating the primary and secondary images of the point $S$ as this point is moved along the solar limb (Fig.~\ref{fig_lomo_geo_r}).
 The time series of Fig.~\ref{fig_lomo_m6000_to_p8000_km} shows in more details the evolution of the two ``edgings" resulting from the Lomonossov effect.
 The bright edging (called the ``aureole" for short hereafter) is always outside the solar limb, while the dark edging (called the ``anti-aureole") is always inside the solar limb.
 In practice, the anti-aureole goes unnoticed in the case of Venus, as it is confounded with the planet dark side.
 However, it must be accounted for when simulating transit light curves involving exo-planets.
 For instance, the panel (c) of Fig.~\ref{fig_lomo_m6000_to_p8000_km} shows that when the planet center projects itself on the solar limb, the contributions of the aureole and the anti-aureole cancel out.
 Then, the flux taken away by the planet just corresponds to the flux blocked by its own disk.